What is the State Seal of Biliteracy (SSB)?

 - affirms the value of cultural and linguistic diversity in a multilingual society

 SFUSD’s Multilingual Pathways Department collaborates with high schools to promote the Seal of Biliteracy and recognize Seal earners.
-The Seal of Biliteracy originated in California and was signed into law in October 2011, with the first seals being issued starting in early 2012.
+The Seal of Biliteracy originated in California and was signed into law in October 2011, with the first California Seals of Biliteracy being issued in early 2012.

 Seal of Biliteracy Criteria